BackofenLab/CRISPRidentify/README.md

 CRISPRidentify utilizes CRISPRcasIdentifier for the detection of the cas genes.
 If you are interested in cas gene result please install CRISPRcasIdentifier.

-Please make sure that After you downloaded CRISPRcasIdentifier its relative path is:
+Please make sure that after you downloaded CRISPRcasIdentifier its relative path is:

 ```
 tools/CRISPRcasIdentifier/CRISPRcasIdentifier/CRISPRcasIdentifier.py